Sidmouth Croquet Club

 2.2 To encourage young people to participate and receive coaching in the sporting activities provided by the Club.
 To provide opportunities for the enjoyment of indoor games and social cohesion for all members.

-2.3 The Cricket section known as Sidmouth Cricket Club, which is affiliated to the England and Wales Cricket Board (ECB) through the Devon Cricket Board, is also required by those bodies to ensure that;
+2.3 The Cricket section known as Sidmouth Cricket Club, which is affiliated to the England and Wales Cricket Board (ECB) through the Devon Cricket Foundation, is also required by those bodies to ensure that:

 2.3.1 All its playing members must abide by the ECB Code of Conduct which incorporates the “Spirit of Cricket” and the Laws of Cricket.

-2.5 The Croquet section known as Sidmouth Croquet Club, is a member of both the South West Federation of Croquet Clubs (SWF) and the Croquet Association (CA), and is required by those bodies to ensure that:
+2.5 The Croquet section known as Sidmouth Croquet Club, is a member of both the South West Federation of Croquet Clubs (SWF) and Croquet England (CE) and is required by those bodies to ensure that:

 3. MEMBERSHIP